DEXA (Bone Densitometry)

 What is DEXA Scan?

 To accurately detect osteoporosis, doctors commonly use DEXA bone densitometry to measure bone mineral density (BMD).
 DEXA is a quick, painless procedure for measuring bone loss.
 Measurement of the lower spine and hips are most often done.
+If you are due to begin bone density screening, your provider will give you an order to have this

 What are some common uses of this procedure?